viur-framework/viur-base/README.md

 3. `cd YOUR-PROJECT`
 4. `./clean-base.py -A YOUR-APP-ID`
 5. `./viur-gcloud-setup.sh YOUR-APP-ID`
-6. Install local development dependencies with `pipenv install --dev`
+6. Install local development dependencies with `uv sync`
-7. Locally run your project with `pipenv run viur run` or deploy it with `pipenv run viur deploy app`.
-Run a `pipenv shell` to work with the [viur-cli](https://github.com/viur-framework/viur-cli) command line tool.
+7. Locally run your project with `uv run viur run` or deploy it with `uv run viur deploy app`.
+Prefix any [viur-cli](https://github.com/viur-framework/viur-cli) command with `uv run` to run it inside the project environment.

 See the [documentation](https://viur-core.readthedocs.io/en/latest/doc_start/index.html) for further help.